Fostoria Glass Company, located in Moundsville, West Virginia, was the largest manufacturer of handmade glassware in the United States.

-The Fostoria Glass Company was located in Moundsville, West Virginia, and was founded on December 15, 1887 in Fostoria, Ohio on the illusion of low-cost, plentiful natural gas reserves.1 2 But the field of natural gas was short lived, and in 1891, Fostoria relocated to Moundsville due to its abundance of coal and natural gas.
-The natural resources helped fuel the massive kilns to produce pressed ware, but the company’s focus had shifted to fine quality blown stemware by the 1920s.
+Fostoria was founded on December 15, 1887 in Fostoria, Ohio on the illusion of low-cost, plentiful natural gas reserves.1 2 But the field of natural gas was short lived, and in 1891, Fostoria relocated to Moundsville due to its abundance of coal and natural gas.
+The natural resources helped fuel the massive kilns to produce pressed ware, but the company’s focus had shifted to fine quality blown stemware by the 1920’s.

-In 1983, Lancaster Colony purchased the Fostoria, but closed the plant just three years later, citing a lack of new investment and foreign competition.1 The complex were demolished in 2006 4 and included asbestos abatement that cost nearly $100,000.
+In 1983, Lancaster Colony purchased Fostoria, but closed the Moundsville plant just three years later, citing a lack of new investment and foreign competition.1 The complex were demolished in 2006,4 which included asbestos abatement that cost nearly $100,000.
 The project took eight to ten months to complete.

-Nearby, the Fostoria Glass Museum continues on the legacy of the plant.
-Located in a modest three-story home adjacent to the Marshall County Courthouse in downtown, the center features numerous pieces often sought-after by collectors and exhibits that trace the factory’s rise and fall.3
+The Fostoria Glass Museum continues on the legacy of the plant.
+Located in a modest three-story home adjacent to the Marshall County Courthouse in downtown Moundsville, the center features numerous pieces often sought-after by collectors and exhibits that trace the factory’s rise and fall.3

 - Fostoria Glass Society of America Article.